Joint Bayesian calibration and map-making for intensity mapping experiments: Demonstration

 Our analysis focuses on two key aspects.
 First, we examine the impact of different experimental setups on map-making performance, specifically comparing the use of a single TOD set versus two overlapping TOD sets.
 Second, we investigate how varying prior assumptions influence the outcome of the Bayesian inference.

-Figures~\ref{fig: combined maps} show, for each scenario, the estimated sky map (computed as the sample average, representing the posterior mean of the sky parameters marginalised over all other parameters), the residual map (defined as the difference between the estimated and true sky maps), and the uncertainty map (given by the sample variance).
-We further examine the histograms of the residual maps in Figure~\ref{fig: combined hist}, as they reveal the bias levels in the sky map estimates. \footnote{In this paper, we present only the plots related to the reconstructed maps.
-Histogram plots of all nuisance parameters, along with the full posterior samples for all parameters across the six analyses, are available at: \href{https://github.com/zzhang0123/hydra-tod}{https://github.com/zzhang0123/hydra-tod}}
+Figures~\ref{fig: combined maps} show, for each scenario, the estimated sky map (computed as the sample average, representing the posterior mean of the sky parameters marginalised over all other parameters), the residual map (defined as the difference between the estimated and true sky maps), the uncertainty map (given by the sample variance), and the Z-score map (defined as the residual normalised by the posterior standard deviation).
+For a well-calibrated posterior, $Z$ should follow a standard normal distribution $\mathcal{N}(0,1)$, with values significantly exceeding unity indicating either a biased estimate or underestimated uncertainty.
+The stripy structure visible in the residual and Z-score maps (but absent from the uncertainty map) for the $1\times\mathrm{TOD}$ case reflects a systematic bias in the sky estimate for those pixels, likely arising from degeneracies between the sky signal and the gain or nuisance $T_{\rm sys}$ components; this is discussed further in Section~\ref{sec: 1TOD vs 2TOD}.

-One of the key advantages of the Bayesian workflow is that ensemble sampling allows us to construct credible intervals for any observable.
-To illustrate this, we reconstruct the noise-free TOD, defined as the product of the smoothed gain and system temperature, and compare it with the true noise-free TOD.
+For comparison, Figure~\ref{fig: wiener-filer maps} shows the traditional Wiener and high-pass filter maps.
+We will discuss the comparison in detail in Section~\ref{sec: method comparison}.
+We note that edge pixels are less constrained in both Bayesian and Wiener-filter map-making.
+While this can be formalised within the Fisher information framework, we offer an intuitive explanation here.
+The Fisher information coupling two sky pixels $p_1$ and $p_2$ is

+where $\partial T_i^{\rm sys}/\partial p_a$ denotes the beam response of data point $i$ at pixel $p_a$.
+Edge pixels receive lower beam weight throughout the observation, so the corresponding diagonal elements of the Fisher information matrix are small, leading to larger posterior uncertainties.
+A rigorous treatment would require inverting the full Fisher information matrix, which is omitted in this work.